wp-plugins/subscribe2/ReadMe.txt

 * Fixed a glitch in the HTML tags in the Subscribe2 Widget that affected drag and drop functions in WordPress - thanks to Marty McOmber
 * Improved detection of Multisite installs - thanks to Nada Oneal
 * Fixed precontent and postcontent in the Widget to retain entered HTML tags - reported by Rob Saxe
+* Fixed a few small typos in the inline code comments and email subjects
+* Fixed a bug where Bulk Management changes to move all users to Plain Text Full content would result in blank settings - reported by Sean @ GetSatisfaction

 = Version 6.0 by Matthew Robinson =